SunilKumar-K/DSA-with-HumbleFoos/1st_day/readme.md

 - All types of **Arrays are starts with zero indexed based** plz remind, that's why only the we are **starting form the zero and ending at size-1.**
 - In the above table **arr[0][0]** means The element is present at **First Row First Column**

-## How to initialize static assignment to multidimensional arrays ?
+## How to initialize static assignment in multidimensional arrays ?

 ```java